 The procedure will usually consist of the patient taking one Mifepristone tablet containing 200mg of mifepristone.
 This acts by blocking the effects of progesterone, a hormone which is needed for pregnancy to continue.

 This will be followed 24-48 hrs later by the insertion into the vagina of four tablets each containing 200µg of Misoprostol.
-This is a different type of hormone (a prostaglandin) that helps to expel the fetus/embryo – usually the fetus/embryo is passed that day.
-In some cases the doses of both drugs may be changed by the doctor.
+This is a different type of hormone (a prostaglandin) that helps to expel the fetus/embryo – usually, the foetus/embryo is passed that day.
+In some cases, the doses of both drugs may be changed by the doctor.